 - National Portrait Gallery (Charing Cross: black and brown lines)

-I could go on, but you get the idea.
+I could go on about the many tourist sites in London, but you get the idea.
 You could spend a week in Zone 1 alone and never see everything.

 So what about those fares?
 OK here goes: some sample one-way fares on the Tube.